 Iran's final report blames air defence operator error for Ukraine plane crash

-DUBAI: Iran's civil aviation body, in a final report, has blamed an error by an air defence operator for the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard, the agency said on Wednesday (Mar 17).
+DUBAI: Iran's civil aviation body, in a final report, has blamed a misaligned radar and an error by an air defence operator for the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard, the agency said on Wednesday (Mar 17).

-Ukraine's foreign minister criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash.
+Ukraine's foreign minister criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash, which Ukraine suspects was intentional.

 The Iranian report said: "The plane was identified as a hostile target due to a mistake by the air defence operator ... near Tehran and two missiles were fired at it," according to the agency's website.